Meet the Board of Directors

 She lives on a houseboat in Rockaway, Queens, and spends her time there in the company of the fish, seabirds, turtles, jellyfish and other creatures of the Jamaica Bay estuary.
 She has had the honor of standing with the buffalo for seventeen seasons in the field, and is dedicated to fighting for a future where they take back their lands on their own terms.

-Lee Fulton, Board Treasurer
+The late Lee Fulton, 1975-2025, former Board Treasurer